jvachier/jvachier.github.io/projects.md

 ![RAG System Demo](/assets/images/RAG.gif)

+*Live demonstration of the Scientific Literature RAG system generating introductions with semantic search and citation extraction.*

 A production-ready RAG system that automatically generates well-structured, literature-informed introductions for scientific papers.
 The system indexes research papers and leverages LLMs to synthesize relevant literature into comprehensive introductions with properly formatted citations.

 **Key Features:**